Indexes in Azure Cognitive Search

 • Index configuration (specifically, whether you include suggesters)

-Document composition and quantity is determined by what you choose to import.
+Document composition and quantity are determined by what you choose to import.
 Remember that a search index should only contain searchable content.
-If source data includes binary fields, omit those fields unless you are using AI enrichment to crack and analyze the content to create text searchable information.
+If source data includes binary fields, omit those fields unless you're using AI enrichment to crack and analyze the content to create text searchable information.

 Field attributes determine behaviors.
 To support those behaviors, the indexing process creates the necessary data structures.
-For example, "searchable" invokes full text search, which scans inverted indices for the tokenized term.
+For example, for a field of type Edm.String, "searchable" invokes full text search, which scans inverted indexes for the tokenized term.
 In contrast, a "filterable" or "sortable" attribute supports iteration over unmodified strings.
 The example in the next section shows variations in index size based on the selected attributes.

 Suggesters are constructs that support type-ahead or autocomplete queries.
-As such, when you include a suggester, the indexing process will create the data structures necessary for verbatim character matches.
+As such, when you include a suggester, the indexing process creates the data structures necessary for verbatim character matches.
 Suggesters are implemented at the field level, so choose only those fields that are reasonable for type-ahead.

 Example demonstrating the storage implications of attributes and suggesters